tudelft3d/website/education/msctopics/index.md

 Done in collaboration with [Deltares](https://www.deltares.nl/en/).

-Basic problem to solve: given a (classified) LAS pointcloud, how to (re)generate its alpha shape, which allows us to find its extent.
+Given a (classified) LAS pointcloud, how to (re)generate its alpha shape?

 Finding the bounding-box (or the convex hull, or with a raster solution) is in most cases not sufficient, as the image above shows.
-At the moment, Deltares could mostly use the results to combat edge effects (in a raster) from their algorithms, which can be partly removed by erode/dilate operations (raster morphology), which is messy, especially when you also want to generate several DTMs with different resolutions.
+At the moment, Deltares could use the results to combat edge effects from classification filter algorithms.
-Deltares is now using a simplified outline, but that gives some artefacts in overlapping flight strips (rounded sharp corners).
+Deltares is now using a simplified outline, but that results in artefacts in overlapping flight strips.
 The project involves investigating how to construct alpha-shapes for massive real-world datasets, eg 100M+ points.
-As programming language, Deltares uses [Julia](https://julialang.org).
-Not for stable production use (don’t!), but it’s easy (coming from Python) and fast, perfect for research.
+As programming language in this project, Deltares uses [Julia](https://julialang.org) an easy (coming from Python) and fast language in development, perfect for research.

 *Contact:* [Hugo Ledoux](http://tudelft.nl/hledoux) and [Maarten Pronk](mailto:maarten.pronk@deltares.nl)